rlauer6/App-FargateStack/README.md

 ### Task placement and Availability Zones

-The framework places each task’s ENI into exactly one subnet, which fixes that task in a single AZ.
+The framework places each task's ENI into exactly one subnet, which fixes that task in a single AZ.
 A service can span multiple AZs by listing subnets from at least two AZs.